gradyco225/gradyco225/README.md

 # About Me & What I've Worked On
 Hello.
 I am Connor Grady.
 I am a software developer and a gamer with over 7 years of vision system integration and controls engineering experience in the automotive industry.
 My favorite thing in this world is cool technology.
 Ever since I was a kid I was playing with and dismantling every toy/game/gadget I could get my little hands on.
 I wanted to figure out how they worked (and discovered what made them not).
 So far my career in technology has brought me to many places and I've seen a bunch of different ways to make things work.

-As a machine vision engineer I used industrial cameras to inspect the quality of automotive components for countless factories at the Big 3 US manufacturers.
+As a machine vision engineer I used industrial cameras to inspect the quality of automotive components for numerous factories at the Big 3 US manufacturers.
 Using Cognex and Matrox machine vision cameras, I developed applications inspecting wheel & tire, engine components, and final assembly.
 Our systems were inspecting thousands of vehicles and automotive components daily.

 Then as a Controls Engineer I worked using Allen Bradley PLCs and Fanuc and ABB robotics to improve, maintain, and support Tier 1 automotive suppliers.
 I was the one called upon when things went wrong.
 I often needed to think quick on my feet and work intelligently in order to keep production running.
 Working as a controls engineer has taught me so much about technology, being a team player, fighting through adversity, and critical thinking skills.

 In the fall of 2023 I enrolled in a Java Full Stack Developer Bootcamp hosted by Tech Elevator providing 800+ hours of development education and application.
-While there I learned about about a ton including Spring Boot, Java, PostgreSQL, HTML, CSS, JavaScript, Vue.js, Responsive Design, IntelliJ, Git, Unit Testing (JUnit), E/R diagrams, and Integration Testing.
+While there I learned about about a ton including Java, PostgreSQL, HTML, CSS, JavaScript, Vue.js, Spring Boot, Responsive Design, IntelliJ, Git, Unit Testing (JUnit), E/R diagrams, and Integration Testing.

 ## Table of contents
 * [Tech Elevator](https://github.com/gradyco225#techelevator)